SinaKhalili/mecho/README.md

 To make a background color, prefix the color with `bg_`.

 To stack tags, just put them in order, like [color][effect][bg_color]

+Markup inspired by [rich](https://github.com/willmcgugan/rich), in turn inspired by BBCode.